FAQs

 How do I prepare for a home visit?

-Please have available any supplies that you typically use for a feeding or would like to learn how to use, like your pump, bottles, nipple shield, etc. If possible, aim to feed your baby approximately 1-2 hours prior to your scheduled appointment so that they are willing to feed during the appointment but are not so hungry that they are upset.
-Other than that, please do not bother yourself with cleaning or “preparing” your home for my visit.
-The postpartum season is chaotic and messy and as long as we have access to a space where you can comfortable sit and breastfeed, we will be all set.
+Please have available any feeding supplies that you need help with, like your pump, bottles, nipple shield, etc. It is helpful if your baby is ready to eat about 30 minutes after I arrive, so we have time to talk and go over your medical and feeding history.
+But if your baby does get hungry, feel free to give a small feeding.
+And don’t stress if the timing doesn’t work out, I can work with whatever is going on.
+Other than this, lease do not bother yourself with any extra cleaning or “preparing” your home for my visit.
+The postpartum season is chaotic and messy and as long as we have access to a space where you can comfortably sit and feed, we will be all set.

 Do you accept insurance?